wp-slimstat/wp-slimstat/readme.txt

 == Frequently Asked Questions ==

-Our FAQs are available on our [support center](https://slimstat.freshdesk.com/support/solutions/folders/5000156457) website.
+Our knowledge base is available on our [support center](https://slimstat.freshdesk.com/support/solutions) website.

 == Screenshots ==